RainbowResort/coppermine/plugins/newsletter/readme.txt

 * Display on registration page
 * Display on my_profile page
 * Display on user manager
 * Add a toggle to the unsubscribe page that checks if the plugin is installed in the first place.
-If it isn't, disaply a generic message.
+If it isn't, display a generic message.
-* Populate subscriber stats on catlist from subscribers table instead of the
-* Add confirmation JS dialog for category deleting
 * Add a check to all files if the plugin is installed in the first place or if an ex-subscriber is accessing the link in error
-* Add a die on all public pages if plugin_newsletter_guest_subscriptions == 0
-* Allow admin to edit subscription of others (subscribe.php accepting an URl parameter that refers to the user to edit)
 * Sanitize all input fields against special chars and escape them
 * Browse by date: create branches by year and month